ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Backgrounds/monstrous-adoptee-toh.md

 ---
-obsidianUIMode: preview
-cssclasses: json5e-background
+title: Monstrous Adoptee
+created: 2025/06/15 at 22:47
+updated: 2025/08/01 at 00:21
+aliases:
+  - Monstrous Adoptee
 tags:
   - background
   - compendium/src/5e/toh
-aliases:
-- Monstrous Adoptee
+cssclasses: json5e-background
+obsidianUIMode: preview
 ---

 # Monstrous Adoptee

 *Source: Tome of Heroes p.
 172*

 - **Skill Proficiencies.** Intimidation, Survival
 - **Languages.** One language of your choice, typically your adopted parents' language (if any)